drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/pygame_visualizer/README.md

 - Snapshots are created only when needed (configurable iterations per frame)
 - Cell lists are limited to 50,000 entries to prevent memory issues
 - Pre-rendered obstacle surface is cached for efficient rendering
-- **Incremental obstacle caching** - Base obstacle map is built once at startup (~0.6s), then cloned and updated per-net (~0.15-0.4s vs ~1.2s without caching)
+- **Incremental obstacle caching** - Base obstacle map is built once at startup (~0.3s), then cloned and updated per-net (~0.15-0.6s vs ~1.2s without caching)
-- **Results match batch router exactly** - Verified on 47 U2A nets: 599,256 total iterations, identical success/failure
+- **Results match batch router exactly** - Verified on 47 U2A nets: 47/47 success, 1,073,811 total iterations

 Both routers use identical obstacle handling:
 - **Routed nets**: segments, vias, and pads added as obstacles